hphelion/documentation/cloudos/prepare.faqs.md

 ## Where can I get the HP Cloud OS Sandbox kit?

-> To get the HP Cloud OS Sandbox ISO, register for an account on the <a href="https://cloudos.hpwsportal.com" target="new">HP Cloud OS Distribution Network</a>.
+> To get the HP Cloud OS Sandbox ISO, register for an account on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
 Once logged in, look for the
 Technology Preview section, provide your information, and download the ZIP package containing the HP Cloud OS 1.20 Sandbox ISO.

 ## Where can I get login credentials for the HP Cloud OS dashboards?

-> In the current release, the HP Cloud OS dashboards use pre-defined login credentials.
+> In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
 After you download the ISO from the <a href="https://cloudos.hpwsportal.com" target="new"> HP Cloud OS Distribution Network</a>, look for the readme file in the same ZIP that contains the ISO.
+The readme identifies the login credentials.

 <a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>